 Private Restaurants and Casas Particulares are the best options to try Cuban food.
 The difference between them is the price.
 Cuban families are given to prepare typical food to their diners.
 So do not hesitate to ask them to prepare some food from the region.

 A breakfast at Casas Particulares consists of different types of fruits of the island, coffee and milk.
 Eggs, bread, ham, cheese and butter.
-For lunch and dinner you can expect some of the dishes that we mentioned in this post.
+For typical lunch and dinner in Cuba you can expect some of the dishes that we mentioned in this post.
 Lots of rice, beef, chicken or pork, vegetables and beans.

 Both Cubans and tourists like seafood.
 So it is not surprising that they also offer you some dishes of this type in your lodging.